 FIGURE CAPTIONS

 Figure 1.
 Sex-specific sheet washing frequency groups do not significantly differ in alpha diversity.
-(A) Observed species diversity (richness) boxplot of groups categorized by sex and sheet washing frequency.
-(B) Shannon’s diversity boxplot of groups categorized by sex and sheet washing frequency.
+(A) Observed species diversity (richness) boxplot of groups categorized by sex and sheet washing frequency (p-values of 0.99 for Female Low/High and 0.64 for Male Low/High).
+(B) Shannon’s diversity boxplot of groups categorized by sex and sheet washing frequency (p-values of 0.99 for Female Low/High and 0.65 for Male Low/High).
 Legend specifying groups categorized by sheet wash frequency and sex is shown on the right.
+Statistical analysis was performed using a two-way ANOVA with a p-value of 0.05.

 Figure 2.
 Low sheet washing frequency results in higher variation in the relative abundance of phyla observed between males and females.
 (A) The phylum present in the various sex-specific sheet washing groups are represented by differing colours in the bars.
 The phyla of interest, which include (B) Actinobacteriota, (C) Firmicutes, (D) Bacteroidota, (E) Proteobacteria, and (F) Fusobacteriota, are further analyzed through taxa bar plots which visualize variation at the genus level of the various sex-specific sheet washing groups.
 All figures have legends on the right which represent the various genera (B-F) and phyla (A) present in the taxa bar graphs.